 - Jean-Paul Sartre, Being and Nothingness: An Essay on Phenomenological Ontology, pp. 610-12.

-They breed quickly in the dark.
+They replicate quickly in the dark.

 Black ops FBI hit teams are trained to neutralize class-3 anomalies efficiently and purposely.
 NSA surveillance provides more information than ever to detect anomalies before they can make it into the media (have you ever wondered why cameras are now ubiquitous, but cryptid sightings are rare?), and replacing or re-educating witnesses is no trouble.
 The whole system works tirelessly to subjugate anomalies of the biological or sociopolitical variety, and most citizens take it for granted that the whole watchful system cannot be defeated.
 It is too efficient, too powerful, too omniscient.
 Some even say that we need to overthrow the whole system and scrap everything.
 We need to pull the emergency breaks, we’ve gone too far, we need to save ourselves before it’s too late.
 They get put on watch lists, and sometimes they go missing, or have a sudden change of heart.